Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 It's not for a while now, sadly.

-Bezos will be underpaid warehouse employees.
+Bays also be underpaid warehouse employees.

-This bloke, Otto, is also listed as the father of aviation.
+This bloke Otto is also listed as the father of aviation.

 He's another one.